Kannan171/tp/docs/DeveloperGuide.md

 6. **Allow modules to span across multiple days**.
 Currently, modules cannot span multiple days.
 For example, it is not possible to have a module from `Thu 22:00` to `Fri 02:00`.

    We plan to allow modules to span multiple days.
 7. **Allow meetings to span across multiple days**.
 Currently, meetings cannot span multiple days.
-For example, it is not possible to have a module from `08-04-2025 22:00` to `09-04-2025 02:00`.
+For example, it is not possible to have a meeting from `08-04-2025 22:00` to `09-04-2025 02:00`.

    We plan to allow meetings to span multiple days.